69 Dodge Charger Hellcat “Reverence”

 Reverence’s profile is looking awesome due to the recessed door scoops that are a bit deeper than originally designed.
 We are also working inside the car on the heater box to make sure everything fits nicely under the dash and is fully functional, and on the bumper bar making sure it will be a flush fit.

 Progress on Reverence continues both inside and outside of the car this week.
 In order to use the factory Hellcat heat/ac system we had to get creative with the fitting the heater-box, vents and duct-work.
 Most of these components had to be custom made.
 We also made significant progress on the recessed door scoops and you can see a comparison of the before and after on the door scoop in the pics below.
 We also began exploring the different exhaust ideas we have in mind and got back to work on the front bumper valance.

 Work on reverence continued this week with front bumper fab, door scoop/handle fab and more.
 Reverence is showing off her curves more and more everyday.

 Door mirrors were added to Reverence this week along with major improvements on the front bumper and grille area.
 Stayed tuned for more progress!!

 We stayed hard at work on the front end this week.
-We mocked up a visual of what the lover grille with look like by scribing the pattern on a template and setting it in the bumper.
+We mocked up a visual of what the lower grille will look like by scribing the pattern on a template and setting it in the bumper.
 We also put in some work on the back of the car by starting the exhaust routing.

 We put in lots of fab work this week!
 Take a look at the hand built and fully functional remote cooler ducts and under hood scoop that we are making.
 These parts, along with most of the vehicle are 100% custom fabricated and one off!